daniserrano7/jira-clone/README.md

 npm install
 ```

 The application needs a database to work.
-You can create it with Prisma by executing the following command:
+You must first define the SQLite database url via environment variable.
+The repo provides a template named .sample.env with the structure of your env vars.
+You can then create your own .env file with the required values.
+Finally, you can create the database with Prisma by executing the following command:

 ```
 npx prisma db push